Grand Duchy of Hesse: Economic reforms

 The constitution declared that an economic system based on liberal principles was the state's goal.
-Achieving economic freedom, which also required the abolition of guild privileges, proved difficult, as a result of "damage to multiple interests."
-Even in this area, different conditions applied in different parts of the Grand Duchy.
+Achieving economic freedom, which also required the abolition of guild privileges, proved difficult, as a result of "damage to multiple interests".
+Even in this area, different conditions applied in different parts of the grand duchy.
 In Rhine-Hesse, the guilds had been abolished during French rule, while in the provinces on the right bank of the Rhine, guild privileges had only been abolished in a few places for a few industries.
 This abolition was expanded, but guild privileges continued to exist.

 Impact of the July Revolution (1830–1848)

 The government in Darmstadt only implemented the Karlsbad Decrees in a moderate manner, to the displeasure of the great powers, Prussia and Austria.
 On the other hand, the government continually persecuted the opposition (although without much long-term success in the courts), since they feared a revolution.

-A political crisis was already broiling in Hesse at the time of the July Revolution in 1830: when Louis II succeeded as Grand Duke after the death of his father in 1830, he had a total debt of two million guilder, which he expected the state to pay for.
+A political crisis was already broiling in Hesse at the time of the July Revolution in 1830: when Louis II succeeded as grand duke after the death of his father in 1830, he had a total debt of two million guilder, which he expected the state to pay for.
 The liberal opposition in the Landstände considered this outrageous and rejected the proposal with a resounding vote of 41:7.

 In Upper Hesse province, a revolt broke out in September 1830, whose members expressed a general dissatisfaction with the state.
 Characteristically, the territories of the Standesherren were particularly affected: Büdingen and Ortenberg.
-In these areas, shops were robbed and the local government offices were destroyed.
+In these areas, shops were burgled and the local government offices were destroyed.
 The toll office in Heldenbergen and the Nidda courthouse were also affected.
-The Grand Duke introduced summary execution, which was unanimously approved by the Landstände.
-Under the command of the Grand Duke's brother, Prince Emil, the rebellion was suppressed by the army.
+The grand duke introduced summary execution, which was unanimously approved by the Landstände.
+Under the command of the grand duke's brother, Prince Emil, the rebellion was suppressed by the army.
 Part of this suppression was the Södel Bloodbath, named for the number of dead and wounded.

 After the revolution of 1830 was over, the government regained the upper hand and decided that if they could not suppress the rising appetites for reform, they would at least try to control them.
 The bourgeoisie partially switched its focus to cultural activities, which the government then began to monitor warily.
 Thus, the Historical Society for Hesse was allowed to be founded in 1833, but local societies that had originally been planned were not, and the society's charter stated that the society must not occupy itself with "contemporary history and discussion of the political circumstances of more recent times."
 Above all, sports clubs were considered highly suspicious, even though a demonstration of sporting activities was presented in Darmstadt at the dedication of the Ludwig Monument in 1844.

 The government initially maintained its relatively open policy towards the press, but reacted harshly to the distribution of The Hessian Courier, a pamphlet by Georg Büchner calling for social revolution.
 The persecution of his fellow contributors continued until 1839.